gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Desist this!"
 Maddy yelled,
 yanking a keyboard off the desk and flinging it at their captor.
-The keyboard clattered harmlessly off a desk and fell to the floor.
+The keyboard clattered harmlessly fell to the floor.

 Beside her,
 Dockety picked up a keyboard and studied it for half a second.